 Review by Provost When No Severe Sanction Has Been Imposed

 If the faculty member who is alleged of violating one of the three policies mentioned above has grievance rights, then either the complainant or the faculty respondent may request a review of the sanctions (or findings) by the Provost within one work week of delivery of the Notification of Findings.
-If the sanctions are severe, the Provost will refer the matter to the Compliance Tribunal.
+If the sanctions to be imposed are severe as defined in Section I. C. 6, the Provost will refer the matter to the Compliance Tribunal.
 Only if no sanction is imposed or sanctions less than severe sanctions are imposed will the Provost (or Provost’s designee) accept review.
 Requests for consideration may be emailed to provost@ua.edu or may be hand-delivered to the Provost’s Office during regular business hours.

 A request for consideration by the Provost should include a statement by the party describing in detail the grievance (i.e., nature of the disagreement with the investigative findings or sanctions imposed or sought to be imposed), against whom the grievance is directed, and any information/documentation the grievant deems pertinent to the case.
 There are limited circumstances under which review by the Provost may be requested.
 The party(ies) seeking review must show: